IKEA: Donations made by IKEA

 The INGKA Foundation is officially dedicated to promoting "innovations in architecture and interior design".
-The net worth of the foundation exceeded the net worth of the much better known Bill & Melinda Gates Foundation (now the largest private foundation in the world) for a period.
+The net worth of the foundation exceeded the net worth of the much better known Gates Foundation (now the largest private foundation in the world) for a period.
 However, most of the Group's profit is spent on investment.

 IKEA is involved in several international charitable causes, particularly in partnership with UNICEF, including: